Freeze-Thaw Weathering and Degradation: The Effect on Road Pavements

 Stage 5 - Final thaw

-After multiple freeze thaw cycles, the temperature rises for the 'final thaw'.
-The thawed and saturated upper subgrade is now fruther weakened by dilation during freeze cycles.
-The pavement is now highly susceptible to damage from traffic loading in this thaw weakened state.
+After multiple freeze-thaw cycles, the temperature rises for the 'final thaw'.
+The thawed and saturated upper subgrade is now further weakened by dilation during freeze cycles.
+The pavement is now highly susceptible to damage from traffic loading in this thaw-weakened state.

 How Tensar solutions can help

-Tensar has developed solutions that have been proven to tackle the pavement problems associated with freeze thaw cycles.
+Tensar has developed solutions that have been proven to tackle the pavement problems associated with freeze-thaw cycles in geotechnical engineering.

 Tensar+ Geotechnical Design Software features a road design and construction module which aids in the design using geogrids in road construction.